-In most instances, teachers do not need to add or remove students manually; Hapara Dashboard receives this information from your Student Management System and automatically handles the updates.
+In most instances, teachers do not need to add or remove students manually; Hapara Dashboard receives this information from your Student Management System or Administrator and automatically handles any updates.

-This indicates that students are sharing documents with you by manually "sharing" the doc.
+This indicates that students are sharing documents with you by manually sharing the doc through Google Docs or Drive.
 If you encourage students to move the document into the right subject folder instead, this will share the document without sending you an email.

 In a high school, however, a class often corresponds to a single subject: "Y9 Algebra II", for example, would only cover Algebra II.
 Each student enrolled in a class will have a set of these subject folders created for them: while the high school student would see Algebra II.